replicatedhq/help-center/content/docs/swarm/getting-started/concepts.md

 ---
 date: "2016-07-03T04:02:20Z"
 title: "Concepts and Terminology"
-description: "The core concepts requried to ship an application on Replicated using Docker Swarm."
+description: "The core concepts required to ship an application on Replicated using Docker Swarm."
 weight: "501"
 categories:  [ "Shipping With Docker Swarm" ]
 index: ["docs/swarm", "docs"]